-The large majority of respondents said they lived in the Shadle area and specifically within the zip code 99205, which surrounds the Shadle area.
+58% of respondents said they lived in the Shadle area and specifically within the zip code 99205, which surrounds the Shadle area.

-A large majority of respondents were homeowners, and about half of respondents have lived at their current residence for over ten years, suggesting there is a strong sense of established community in the Shadle Area.
+88% of respondents were homeowners, and over 50% of respondents have lived at their current residence for over ten years, suggesting there is a strong sense of established community in the Shadle area.

-The most popular responses for how respondents use the Shadle Area include shopping or accessing services, frequenting the restaurants and eateries, visiting the library, and visiting the park.
+Nearly 85% of respondents said they visit the area daily or weekly.
+The most popular responses for how respondents use the Shadle area include shopping or accessing services, frequenting the restaurants and eateries, visiting the library, and visiting the park.